-CNET 244
+CNET 244 Linux Security

-- Linux Operating System (2-1-3) The focus of this course is on implementing and supporting the Linux operating system to function as a workstation in a peer-to-peer environment, to function as a client in a client server local area network environment, and to function as a server in a client server network.
-Lab required.
-Prerequisite: CNET 150 - Linux Security(2-1-3)The focus of this course is on advanced topics concerning management and advanced security features of systems incorporating Redhat Linux operating system as a server in a networked environment.
+The focus of this course is on advanced topics concerning management and advanced security features of systems incorporating Redhat Linux operating system as a server in a networked environment.
 Areas covered will include theory of operation, base system, shells and commands, system services, application, and troubleshooting.
 This course will help the student prepare for the Redhat Certified Systems Engineer certification.
 Lab required.
-Prerequisite: CNET 150 or consent of instructor. - CNET 246 Operating System Security (2-1-3) Safeguard computer operating systems by demonstrating server support skills and designing and implementing a security system.
+Prerequisite: CNET 150 or consent of instructor.

+CNET 246 Operating System Security

+Safeguard computer operating systems by demonstrating server support skills and designing and implementing a security system.
 Identify security threats and monitor network security implementations.
 Use best practices to configure operating systems to industry security Standards.
 Lab required.
 Prerequisites: CNET 235 of consent of instructor.

-CNET 248Incident Response and Handling(2-1-3)In-depth coverage of incident response and incident handling, including identifying sources of attacks and security breaches; analyzing security logs; recovering the system to normal; performing postmortem analysis; implementing and modifying security measures.
+CNET 248 Incident Response and Handling

+In-depth coverage of incident response and incident handling, including identifying sources of attacks and security breaches; analyzing security logs; recovering the system to normal; performing postmortem analysis; implementing and modifying security measures.
 Prerequisites: CNET 246 or consent of instructor.

-- CNET 249Firewalls and Network Security(2-2-4)Identify elements of firewall design, types of security threats and responses to security attacks.
+CNET 249 Firewalls and Network Security

+Identify elements of firewall design, types of security threats and responses to security attacks.
 Use best practices to design, implement, and monitor a network security plan.
 Examine security incident postmortem reporting and ongoing network security activities.
 Lab required.
-Prerequisites: CNET 246 or consent of instructor. - CNET 250 CyberSecurity Practicum/Cooperative Education I (0-8-3)
+Prerequisites: CNET 246 or consent of instructor.

+CNET 250 CyberSecurity Practicum/Cooperative Education - I

-A work-based instruction that provides basic or intermediate career exploration, which helps students gain practical experience in the discipline, enhance skills, and integrate Knowledge under the supervision of the college and the employer.
+(0-8-3)A work-based instruction that provides basic or intermediate career exploration, which helps students gain practical experience in the discipline, enhance skills, and integrate Knowledge under the supervision of the college and the employer.
 A practicum may be a Paid or unpaid learning experience, and includes a lecture component.
 Requires departmental approval.